Infineon/connectivity-utilities/README.md

 ## Introduction
 The connectivity utilities library is a collection of general purpose middleware utilities.
-Several Cypress connectivity middleware libraries shall depend on this utilities library.
+Several connectivity middleware libraries shall depend on this utilities library.
 Currently, the following utilities are included:

 ### JSON parser